METEO 3 Lesson 4 Images

 Text description of the Evaporation Rates, Condensation Rates, and Relative Humidity image.

 The image is a comparison between two diagrams showing changes in condensation and evaporation rates concerning temperature.
 Both diagrams feature a container with a liquid at the bottom, colored in blue, and gaseous particles above it.
-The left diagram has a blue downward arrow labeled "Condensation Rate" and a yellow upward arrow labeled "Evaporation Rate."
-The right diagram is similar but depicts an increase in temperature, indicated by wavy lines and gray-colored heaters at the base of the container.
-The same blue and yellow arrows represent the condensation and evaporation rates, respectively.
+The left diagram has a small blue downward arrow labeled "Condensation Rate" to the left of the container and a small yellow upward arrow labeled "Evaporation Rate" to the right of the container.
+The right diagram is similar but has a heater underneath labeled "Temperature Increased".
+This increase in temperature is indicated by wavy lines and a gray-colored heater below the container.
+The right container has a large blue downward arrow labeled "Condensation Rate" to the left of the container and a large yellow upward arrow labeled "Evaporation Rate" to the right of the container.
+The size difference between the arrows in the left and right container shows a faster rate of condensation and evaporation for the right container, due to the increased temperature.

 Net Condensation: Myth and Reality